wp-plugins/wp-mylogger/README.txt

 This plugin is very useful in development to debug issues or to create log files when you create an importer.

 == Description ==
-For use the custom appenders, add this code in your init plugin for example:
+To use the custom appenders, add this code in your init plugin for example:
 Choose among appenders (LoggerAppenderDailyFile,LoggerAppenderRollingFile,LoggerAppenderFile,LoggerAppenderMail,LoggerAppenderMailEvent), for each type you must specify the relative parameters, how to official documentation of log4php.